connorrothschild/v1/_posts/2020-01-04-adding-a-chart-in-your-tooltip.md

 ---
-title: "How (and Why) to Add a Chart to your D3.js Tooltip"
+title: "How (and Why) to Add a Chart to Your D3.js Tooltip"
 date: "2020-01-04"
 category: D3.js
 tags: [d3js, visualization, interactive]
-permalink: /d3js/adding-a-chart-to-your-d3js-tooltip
+permalink: /d3js/how-to-add-a-chart-d3-tooltip
 comments: true
 ---